testcontainers/testcontainers-go/docs/features/follow_logs.md

 The log-following functionality follows a producer-consumer model: the container produces logs, and your code consumes them.
 So if you wish to follow container logs, you have to do two things:

-1. set up log consumers.
+1. set up a log consumer.
 2. configure the log production of the container (e.g. timeout for the logs).

 As logs are written to either `stdout`, or `stderr` (`stdin` is not supported) they will be forwarded (produced) to any associated log consumer.